Joe Sky-Tucker, MSW

 T: 206-324-4330 x 100

 Ashley Clark moved to Seattle from San Francisco, California in 2010 looking for a change of scenery and lifestyle.
 She studied English and Media Studies at the University of San Francisco and attended cosmetology school.
 It was during school that she began working at the front desk of a nearby salon and discovered a knack for small business management.
 She quickly progressed from receptionist to salon manager and has continued to develop her administrative career in a variety of industries.
 Other than salons, she has worked in insurance, private post-secondary education, accounting, and now the non-profit sector.
-She currently works as office manager and executive assistant for Business Impact NW and supports its mission to empower entrepreneurs from underserved communities.
+She currently works as a problem solver for Business Impact NW and supports its mission to empower entrepreneurs from underserved communities.